joematthews/extreme-angular/README.md

 ![Meme showing Iron Man wearing the Nano Gauntlet before saving Earth.
 The caption reads, 'WHEN YOU FINALLY GET ALL THE LINTERS TO WORK TOGETHER'](https://github.com/user-attachments/assets/1a2cbde4-45dc-4c10-920a-5a238e19f59b)

-Extreme Angular is an Angular starter template designed to help you build modern, accessible web applications.
+Extreme Angular is a starter template designed to help you build modern, accessible web applications.
 It comes with a pre-configured set of opinionated, strict development tools that enforce best practices and ensure consistent, high-quality code, while remaining fully compatible with the [Angular documentation](https://angular.dev/overview).

 ## What It Is